Muutke küpsiste eelistusi

 Appendix: Photographs in Silence, Photographs of Silence by Franco Zecchin

-Francesca Sbardella is an anthropologist and historian of religion and a Professor at the University of Bologna.
-She is the co-director of the Research Center Eidola, Materiality, Cognition and History of Religions and of the Laboratorio Permanente di Etnografia della cultura materiale (LECuMa).
+Francesca Sbardella is an anthropologist and historian of religion and a professor at the University of Bologna.
+Interested in the contemporary European religious fi eld, she deals with total institutions, magical-religious materiality and musealisation processes.
+She is the co-director of the Research Center Eidola, Materiality, Cognition and History of Religions.